ileanahi/permit-test/README.md

-# Hawaii Permit Test Quiz
+# Hawaii Permit Questions Quiz for Studying

 This React web application was created to make it easier to study for the Hawaii Driver's Permit Test.